tinzmagh/PythonExam2019/README.md

 ````
     $ pip install -r requirements.txt
 `````
-When you run pip list you should than be able to see the installed dependencies
+When you run pip list you should then be able to see the installed dependencies
 `````
     $ pip list